Pilar de Valderrama: Biography

 Pilar Valderrama, a member of Madrid's upper bourgeoisie, married Rafael Martínez Romarate at age 19.
 He was an engineer who directed the lighting of the Theatre of María Guerrero after the Spanish Civil War.
 The couple had three children.

 From a young age, Valderrama devoted much of her activity to various cultural causes.
-She was a member of the Lyceum Club, where the cream of female intellectuality of the first quarter of the 20th century met.
+She was a member of the Lyceum Club Femenino, where the cream of female intellectuality of the first quarter of the 20th century met.
 She formed a tertulia with Concha Espina, Maria de Maeztu, Zenobia Camprubí (partner of Juan Ramón Jiménez), and other associates of intellectuals or artists such as Mabel Rick, wife of Ramón Pérez de Ayala.
 She liked to gather at her home with other figures of the time, including Cansinos Assens, Araujo Costa, Huberto Pérez de la Ossa, Ruiz Contreras, and Victorio Macho, a sculptor who had married her husband's sister.
 She also set up an amateur theater company in her house, named Fantasio.

 Her work never brought her fame, but she became better known in 1981 when her identity was made public in relation to Machado's Guiomar (though some had intuited this as early as 1964).
 In her memoir Si, soy Guiomar.
 Memorias de mi vida (Yes, I am Guiomar.
 Memories of my life), published posthumously in 1981, Valderrama included the letters of the poet she "had saved at random".
 In her selection of memories and evocations, a short tribute to her thoughts of Machado, there is one that includes an offer of the poet to include verses from Pilar in the libretto of La Lola se va a los puertos, a play written in collaboration with his brother Manuel (who probably convinced the lovesick poet to reconsider).